-The database will sit on a secure UHB tenancy on a Microsoft Azure Cloud instance.
+The database will sit on a secure UHB tenancy on a Microsoft Azure Cloud instance or on-premise server.
 This Cloud instance will be located in either the UK South or UK West Microsoft data centres.

-However, should capacity be in question, PIONEER may use Microsoft data centres in Europe and the USA as Microsoft's Privacy like custom-designed electronic access cards, alarms, vehicle access barriers, perimeter fencing, metal detectors, and biometrics, in addition to the data centre floor featuring a laser beam intrusion detection system.
+However, should capacity be in question, PIONEER may use Microsoft data centres in Europe and the of GDPR.
+PIONEER will ensure that they have consulted and sought approval from the Data Controller

-Shield registration provides robust security including meeting requirements of GDPR.
+USA as Microsoft's Privacy Shield registration provides robust security including meeting requirements